In the Division of Criminal Justice, this class

 KNOWLEDGE, SKILL AND ABILITY

-Considerable knowledge of principles and practices of public
+Considerable knowledge of professional

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE